drengraami/hpgnn/README.md

 Data:

+  * Simulated Sentinel-2 remote sensing reflectnace transformed from GLORIA dataset is used for training and validation of the HPGNN and DNN models

-  * GLORIA dataset is used for training, validation and testing of the HPGNN and DNN models
+  * Sentinel-2 matchup surface reflectance against GLORIA dataset is used for testing of the HPGNN and DNN models

-  * BRAZA dataset is used for indepnednt testing of the HPGNN models
+  * Sentinel-2 matchup surface reflectance against BRAZA dataset is used for independent testing of the HPGNN models

-  * Sentinel-2 surface reflectance and imagery are utilized
+  * Sentinel-2 imagery is utilized for water quality product generation

 # Getting Started